“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 …All Laplace had to do was make his “cylindre” longer than the original Needle’s random length.

-Instead of recognizing the original Needle’s relative valuation being relative to a field’s complete diameter (which is random “1.” and to which everything random is gravitationally relative) Laplace left the muddled inference that the value of a randomly measured field’s radius is “1.” ...from which it may be algebraically deduced that the complete diameter therefore has a random value of: "2." ...and therefore a circle is deductively valued: "2pi."
+Instead of recognizing the original Needle’s relative valuation being relative to a field’s complete diameter valued as “1.” –and to which everything random is relative– Laplace left the muddled inference that the value of a randomly measured field’s radius is “1.”
+From this, it may be algebraically deduced that the complete diameter therefore has a random value “2.”
+From Laplace’s twist, it may be algebraically deduced that a circle therefore has a relative random value: 2pi.

-History has since interpreted Laplace's disingenuous comment to mean that Buffon made an “error” that Laplace somehow “corrected.”
+History has since interpreted and agreed with Laplace’s disingenuous comment to infer Buffon made an “error” that Laplace somehow “corrected.

 Nothing could be further from the truth!